This European Transportation Tips post contains affiliate links to transportation in Europe – we used these while on vacation.

 In London use the CityMapper App to get train times.
 You can plan from point A to point B and it gives prices.
 Honestly we preferred using the train over the bus.
 The bus made too many stops and at one point we got lost because the routes were a little crazy to us.
 The tube map was straightforward and basically makes circles.
 By the end of our 48 hours in London we were pros.

 #5 – Don’t Travel Too Far

 The BIGGEST lesson I personally learned after planning a majority of the trip was not to travel too far.
 Pick a starting point and do travel around that area.
 We jumped from one country to the next so there were a few days on our 10 day trip where we were exhausted.
 Then there were places I wish I would have been able to spend more time.
-Even though the long train rides involve a lot of sitting they take up most of the day and often go between time zones.
-Not to mention when you travel most of the day, you don’t get to see much besides for fleeting fields and towns going by in the window.
+Long train rides take up most of the day and often go between time zones.
+While on the train you don’t see much besides for fleeting fields and towns going by in the window.

 We left the U.S. in the evening and arrived in London at 1AM our time (7AM their time).
 After we landed and went through customs we went straight to the train station and caught a train to Paris.
 When we arrived in Paris we were running on travel adrenaline but were completely worn out by the end of the night.
 Sure we did a lot of sitting and resting but sleeping in a tiny seat doesn’t compare to a bed.
 If I could go back I would have only done two countries in that time frame.
 Then I would have made day trips or traveled to nearby cities.

 Mike and I would love to hear your transportation questions or tips on European Transportation.
 Leave a comment below and strike up a conversation!

 You might also like to read – 36 Hours in Paris